Shuup Commerce Inc

 8.3 Taxes.
 All Fees and other amounts payable by Customer under this Agreement are exclusive of taxes and similar assessments.
 Customer is responsible for all sales, use, and excise taxes, and any other similar taxes, duties, and charges of any kind imposed by any federal, state, or local governmental or regulatory authority on any amounts payable by Customer hereunder, other than any taxes imposed on Developer’s income.

 8.4 Payment.
 Customer shall pay all Fees and Reimbursable Expenses on or prior to the due date as set forth in Exhibit A. Customer shall make all payments hereunder in US dollars by Quickbooks payment link provided by Developer.
 Customer shall make payments to the address or account specified by Developer or such other address or account as is specified by Developer in writing from time to time.
-Customer may pay via ACH, Credit or debit card payments are subject to a 3% service fee charged by Developer.
+Customer may pay via ACH, Credit or debit card.

 8.5 Late Payment.
 If Customer fails to make any payment when due then, in addition to all other remedies that may be available: